 I don’t only want to point out the negative aspects of property rental because there are also some positives.

-If after considering the potential problems outlined above, you still feel you’re in a position to rent out your house rather than sell it, this could well prove to be a good long term investment.
+If after considering the potential problems outlined above, you still feel you’re in a position to rent out your house rather than sell it.

 If you can afford to hold on to your house and rent it out for a while, it could prove to be a nice little investment for future years.